 - Treatment plans must be reviewed often and modified to fit the patient’s changing needs.

-Learn More About MAT
+Learn More About Medication Assisted Treatment (MAT)

 Because even more information about MAT would help in refining its use, the Centers for Disease Control and Prevention (CDC) is currently in the process of studying 3,500 patients in treatment for addiction in cities across the United States, to determine: